andrewjswan/pixel-clock/docs/home-assistant.md

 ## Integration in Home Assistant

 To control your display, it has to be integrated in Home Assistant.
-Then it provides several services, all prefixed with the configured `devicename` e.g. "pixel_clock".
+Then it provides several services, all prefixed with the configured `devicename` e.g. `pixel_clock`.

 ### Services